Skip to main content

 Joanne Hershfield

 Joanne Hershfield’s publications and research interests focus on the intersection between feminist film studies, cultural studies, and critical theory.
 Her work is engaged primarily with Mexican film, and Mexican popular and visual culture.
-Her most recent publication is entitled Imagining la Chica Moderna: Woman and Visual Culture in Mexico, 1917-1936, Duke University Press, 2008.
-Other books include Mexican Cinema/Mexican Woman, 1940-1950, and The Invention of Dolores del Rio.
+Her most recent publication is entitled Imagining la Chica Moderna: Woman and Visual Culture in Mexico, 1917-1936 Opens in new tab, Duke University Press, 2008.
+Other books include Mexican Cinema/Mexican Woman, 1940-1950 Opens in new tab, and The Invention of Dolores del Rio Opens in new tab.
 Dr. Hershfield is also a documentary filmmaker.
 Her films include Men Are Human, Women Are Buffalo, 2008, The Gillian Film, 2006, and Women in Japan: Memories of the Past, Dreams of the Future, with Jan Bardsley, 2002.

 Tomaskova, Silvia